pauloRohling/kafka-connect-examples/jdbc-connector/README.md

 ## Configuring the JDBC Source Connector

-To configure the JDBC Source connector, you can use the [create-connectors.http](create-connectors.http) file.
+To configure the JDBC Source connector, you can use the [create-source-connector.http](create-source-connectors.http) file.
 We are using the `mode` as `incrementing` with the `incrementing.column.name` set to `id`, which ensures that only new rows are fetched based on the incrementing `id` column.
 Below are some points to consider:

 ### Using Primary Key as Kafka Message Key